How to Form and Place Adverbs in Latvian for English Speakers

 Understanding Latvian Adverbs

 Adverbs in Latvian are words that modify verbs, adjectives, or other adverbs, providing additional information about how, when, where, or to what extent an action occurs.
-For English speakers learning Latvian, understanding how adverbs are formed and where they are placed in a sentence is essential for fluency.
+For English speakers learning Latvian, understanding how adverbs are formed and where they are placed in a sentence is crucial for effective communication.

 Formation of Latvian Adverbs

-Many Latvian adverbs are formed from adjectives by adding the suffix -i or -ā.
+Most Latvian adverbs are formed from adjectives by adding the suffix -i or -ā.
 The choice of suffix depends on the adjective's gender and ending.
-Here are the common patterns:

-- From masculine adjectives ending in -s, replace -s with -i:
+For masculine adjectives ending in -s, replace -s with -i to form the adverb.

 ātri